DFE-Digital/bat-design-history/app/posts/how-to/2025-09-10-how-to-add-images-using-the-GitHub-website.md

 Once ready check the deploy preview.

-After being reviewed you are then ready to merge the branch to enable your design history to be published.
+After reviewing the post you are then ready to merge the branch to enable your design history to be published.

 Congratulations!